ace-design/island/runner.md

   * the output directory (it must exist)

 The `fire` method collects all the previously given information, and triggers the engine with this configuration.

+# Visualizing a run (FR)

+Thanks to [Günther Jungbluth](gunther.jungbluth.poirier@gmail.com), a visualization engine was developed using Javascript (original idea from Pascal Tung).
+The engine is hosted on github pages: [http://ace-design.github.io/IslandExploration/](http://ace-design.github.io/IslandExploration/)